galantelab/sandy/v0.23/main.md

 The `genome` command sets these default options for a genome sequencing
 simulation:
 * The strand is **randomly** chosen;
-* The number of reads is calculated by the coverage;
+* The total number of reads is calculated by the coverage;
-* The chromossomes are raffled following a weighted raffle with the sequence length as the bias;
+* Chromosome reads are proportional to sequence lengths;

 **Usage:**
 ```bash